-Evidence that demonstrates performance at Level 3: In the clip(s):
+Evidence that demonstrates performance at Level 3: In the clips:

-- The candidate's interactions with young adolescent learners are respectful, demonstrate rapport (evidence of relationship between candidate and students and/or ease of interaction that goes back and forth based on relevance or engaged conversation), and students communicate easily with the candidate. - There is evidence that the candidate facilitates a positive learning environment wherein students are willing to answer questions and work together without the candidate or other students criticizing their responses. - There is evidence of mutual respect among students.
-Examples include attentive listening while other students speak, respectful attention to another student's idea (even if disagreeing), working together with a partner or group to accomplish tasks.
+- The candidate's interactions with students are respectful, demonstrate rapport (evidence of relationship between candidate and students and/or ease of interaction that goes back and forth based on relevance or engaged conversation), and students communicate easily with the candidate. - There is evidence that the candidate facilitates a positive learning environment wherein students are willing to answer questions and work together without the candidate or other students criticizing their responses.

-12 Links to terms from the Middle Childhood English Learning Arts Glossary are included for quick access to the definitions.
+12 Links to terms from the Secondary English Language Arts Glossary are included for quick access to the definitions.
 To navigate to the glossary definition, click the hyperlinked word(s).
 To navigate back to the page origin, use the "Previous View" command (or ALT+Left Arrow).